How to Bathe Dogs with Medicated Shampoo

 Typically, skin conditions should improve within the first few weeks of using a medicated shampoo.
 Your veterinarian can give you a better idea of what to expect with your dog’s particular skin condition.

 You may notice that your dog’s skin is a bit red immediately after a bath.
-This typically does not indicate a reaction to the shampoo; instead, it reflects an increase in skin circulation that often occurs after bathing.
-However, if your dog’s skin appears to be consistently worsening with bathing, please contact your veterinarian.
+This redness typically does not indicate a reaction to the shampoo, but reflects an increase in skin circulation that often occurs after bathing.
+However, if your dog’s skin appears to be consistently worsening with bathing, contact your veterinarian.
 While uncommon, allergic reactions to medicated shampoo can occur.

 Related Articles